baileedastugue/website/content/Project1.md

 full_clean4 <- full_clean3 %>% mutate(ExcessDeathLVL = ifelse(Avg_PercentExcess >50, c("HIGH"), c("LOW")))
 full_clean4 %>% glimpse()
 ```
-##### The average percent excess for each state was calculated for the three causes of death (cancer, heart disease, and stroke) using the subset() function to select the desired variables.
+The average percent excess for each state was calculated for the three causes of death (cancer, heart disease, and stroke) using the subset() function to select the desired variables.
 Subset() was used within rowMeans() to calculate the mean for these three selected variables.
 These were nested within mutate() to create a new column with the results for each state.
 This nesting was needed because just adding the three columns and dividing by 3 would produce NAs in the new column if any of the subset data was missing.
 If a state did not have data for a particular COD, it was omitted and its average was calculated using the available information.
 The categorical variables of HIGH and LOW were applied to this new variable.
 The functions mutate(), select(), and mutate_if() were used.
 The obvservations that did not have a corresponding state in the US (i.e. Puerto Rico, Virgin Islands,) were removed from the data set.

 ```{r warning= FALSE}
 library(stringr)
 st.reg <- data.frame(State = state.name, Region = state.region) %>% mutate_if(is.factor, as.character)
 FinalData <- full_clean4 %>% left_join(st.reg, by="State") %>% mutate_if(is.factor, as.numeric) %>% glimpse
 ```
-##### Each state was assigned a region based on its location in the US and that regional label was recorded in a new column using mutate_if().
+Each state was assigned a region based on its location in the US and that regional label was recorded in a new column using mutate_if().
 First a dataframe of the regions was created and then it was joined to the diabetes and COD dataset using a left_join().
 The left join was used to retain all the data in the complete data set but essentially tack on the regions at the end.

-## Summary Statistics
+#### Summary Statistics
 ```{r warning= FALSE}
 FinalData %>% group_by(Region) %>% summarize_all(function(x)sum(is.na(x)))
 ```

-##### 1. The summarize_all() functino was used to sum the number of NAs in each column.
+1. The summarize_all() function was used to sum the number of NAs in each column.
 The number of NAs indicates what is missing in the data set and can indicate sources of error in the analysis of this data.
 This shows that the variables from the diabtes data set has the most missing data.
 The amount of missing data can indicate error in the analysis performed on this data.

 ```{r warning= FALSE}
 FinalData %>% group_by(Region) %>% summarize_if(is.numeric, mean, na.rm=T)
 ```

-##### 2. The summarize_if() function gathered the numeric values and averaged them, disregarding the NAs.
+2. The summarize_if() function gathered the numeric values and averaged them, disregarding the NAs.
 Pretty consistently , the South had the greatest averages for each variable.

 ```{r warning= FALSE}
 FinalData %>% group_by(ExcessDeathLVL)%>%summarize_if(is.numeric, mean, na.rm=T) %>% arrange(Avg_PercentExcess) %>% head
 ```

-##### 3. The joined data was grouped by excessive death level (high or low) and each numeric variable's mean was found using summarize_if() and then arranged by ascending average percent excess deaths.
+3. The joined data was grouped by excessive death level (high or low) and each numeric variable's mean was found using summarize_if() and then arranged by ascending average percent excess deaths.
 As expected, the LOW level appeared before the HIGH death level.
 This shows, on average, how far apart the HIGH and LOW states are for each variable.

 ```{r warning = FALSE}
 FinalData%>% arrange(desc(DiabetesDiagnosed)) %>% select(State, Region, DiabetesDiagnosed) %>% head
 FinalData%>% arrange(desc(Avg_PercentExcess)) %>% select(State, Region, Avg_PercentExcess) %>% head
 ```

-##### 4. Using arrange() and select(), it shows that the four states with the highest percentage of diagnosed diabetes are in the south.
+4. Using arrange() and select(), it shows that the four states with the highest percentage of diagnosed diabetes are in the south.
 The six states with the highest percentage of potentially excess deaths are also in the south.
 Arkansas and Mississippi are present in both selections.

 ```{r warning= FALSE}
 graph <- FinalData %>% group_by(Region) %>% summarize_at(c("PercentExcess_HD","PercentExcess_Canc", "PercentExcess_Str", "Avg_PercentExcess"), mean, na.rm=T) %>% arrange(PercentExcess_HD)
 graph %>% head
 ```

-##### 5. The average Excess Deaths for HD, Cancer, and Stroke and the total Excess Deaths were summarized by region.
+5. The average Excess Deaths for HD, Cancer, and Stroke and the total Excess Deaths were summarized by region.
 Again, the south had the highest percent excess deaths for heart disease, cancer, and stroke.

 ```{r warning= FALSE}
 FinalData %>% group_by(ExcessDeathLVL) %>% select(DiabetesDiagnosed, DD_HighChol) %>% summarize_if(is.numeric, list(min=min,max=max), na.rm=T)
 ```

-##### 6. Summarized by the categorical variables HIGH and LOW, the minimum and maximum values of diagnosed diabetes and high cholesterol were displayed.
+6. Summarized by the categorical variables HIGH and LOW, the minimum and maximum values of diagnosed diabetes and high cholesterol were displayed.
 For Diagnosed Diabetes, the HIGH and LOW minimum and maximums were roughly 4-6% apart.
 This is consistent with the High Cholesterol minimums as well.
 However, the High Cholesterol maximum for both the HIGH and LOW excess death levels were roughly equal.

 ```{r warning= FALSE}
 FinalData %>% top_n(5, DD_HighChol) %>% arrange(desc(Avg_PercentExcess)) %>% select(State, Region)
 ```

-##### 7. The top 5 states with the highest cholesterol were Alabama, Tennessee, Florida, Delaware, and Wisconsin, in order from greatest percent excess deaths to least.
+7. The top 5 states with the highest cholesterol were Alabama, Tennessee, Florida, Delaware, and Wisconsin, in order from greatest percent excess deaths to least.
 Every state but Wisconsin is in the southern region.
 Way to go southern states, we continue to excel in this data analysis.

 ```{r warning= FALSE}
 selectedVar <- FinalData%>%select("DiabetesDiagnosed", "DD_HighBP", "DD_HighChol", "ExcessDeaths_Canc", "ExcessDeaths_Str", "ExcessDeaths_HD", "Avg_PercentExcess") %>%na.omit
 selectedVar%>%cor
 ```

-##### 8. A correlation matrix was created using the cor() function and NA values were omitted using na.omit.
+8. A correlation matrix was created using the cor() function and NA values were omitted using na.omit.
 None of the variables appear to be strongly correlated, with the greatest magnitude of correlation existing between percent excess deaths due to cancer and high cholesterol (~0.341).

 ```{r warning= FALSE}
 FinalData %>% filter(Region == "North Central") %>% select(State, DiabetesDiagnosed, DD_HighBP, DD_HighChol, Avg_PercentExcess, ExcessDeathLVL) %>% arrange(ExcessDeathLVL)
 ```

-##### 9. The states in the North Central region have relatively low incidence of diabetes (<15% in each state) but, among those diagnosed with diabetes, they have high cholesterol and blood pressure.
+9. The states in the North Central region have relatively low incidence of diabetes (<15% in each state) but, among those diagnosed with diabetes, they have high cholesterol and blood pressure.
 Every state in the North Central region has a LOW excess death level.

 ```{r warning = FALSE}
 FinalData %>% group_by(Region) %>% summarize(mean_ExcessHD=mean(PercentExcess_HD,na.rm=T), sd_ExcessHD=sd(PercentExcess_HD, na.rm=T))
 ```

-##### 10. This shows the mean and standard deviation for the percent excess deaths due to heart disease for each of the regions in the united states.
+10. This shows the mean and standard deviation for the percent excess deaths due to heart disease for each of the regions in the united states.
 The south had the highest average while the west had the greatest standard deviation.

-## Graphs
+#### Graphs
 ```{r warning=FALSE}
 ggplot(FinalData, aes(x = Region, y = DiabetesDiagnosed, fill=ExcessDeathLVL))+
   geom_bar(stat="summary",fun.y="mean", position="dodge")+